OnyxALeroy/pvz2-mod/README.md

 ### Plants

-a) Adding a Plant Builder (using the ScriptableObject class) ;
-b) Adding the left seed slots (showing the selected plants with their cost) ;
-c) Coding the "Drag & Drop" and the "Click & Click" methods to plant, decreasing the sun amount by the plant's cost (the current available sun amount is for now a pre-determined value) ;
-d) Adding a cooldown timer between each plantation ;
-e) Adding a tile verification before planting (is the tile available?) ;
-f) _[Optional]_ Adding animations to plants.
+a) _[Optional]_ Adding a new animation for the plants: a shooting one for Peashooter and a producing one for the sunflower.

 ### Interactions

 a) **Zombie on plant:**

 - When a Zombie collides with a plant, it switches animations (from Walking to Eating) ;
-- The plant's HP should decrease progressively (the more Zombies eating, the faster the plant's HP decrease) ;
+- The plant's HP should decrease progressively (the more Zombies eating, the faster the plant's HP decrease + every Zombie has a "hunger" attribute which categorize how much damage it deals) ;
 - When the plant dies, the Zombie goes back to Walking, and the plant should be removed from the tile (freeing it).

 b) **Plant on itself:** every sun producer should produce a certain amount of suns each time (the amount and the cooldown are pre-coded in the Plant's ScriptableObject).